dimagi/abdm-python-integrator/README.md

         # Base URL for Gateway APIS (M2/M3 and Access Token).
         # Below value is for ABDM sandbox environment.
         'GATEWAY_URL': 'https://dev.abdm.gov.in/gateway',

         # REQUIRED setting.
-Defaults to Django User model.
-        # User Model.
-Specify as 'app_label.Model'
-        # Used for storing request user for consents and health information requests
-        'USER_MODEL': 'auth.User',

-        # REQUIRED setting.
         # Any Authentication class that is compatible with Rest Framework Authentication mechanism.
-        # Used for APIs other than those exposed to ABDM Gateway.
-        # REQUIRED setting.
-Below value uses REST Framework Token Authentication.
+        # Below value uses REST Framework Token Authentication.
         'AUTHENTICATION_CLASS': 'rest_framework.authentication.TokenAuthentication',

         # OPTIONAL setting.
+Defaults to Django User model.
+        # A custom model can be specified as 'app_label.Model'
+        'USER_MODEL': 'auth.User',

+        # OPTIONAL setting.
 Default value is None.
         # Class responsible for checking if ABHA is already registered onto HRP system while creating new ABHA ID.
         # Implement interface 'HRPAbhaRegisteredCheck' as defined in 'integrations.py'
         # If this check is not needed, skip this setting or set the value to None.
         'HRP_ABHA_REGISTERED_CHECK_CLASS': None,

         # OPTIONAL setting.
-Default value is 'abdm_integrator.celery_app'.
+Default value is None.
-        # Should point to Celery App
+        # Configrable setting that points to the Celery App Instance.
+        # If None, it uses the default celery app configured in Project.
-        'CELERY_APP': 'abdm_integrator.celery_app',
+        'CELERY_APP': None,

         # OPTIONAL setting.
 Default value is None which mean celery default queue would be used.
         # Queue to be used for running async operations for some of Gateway Facing APIs